dmadison/HID_Buttons/README.md

 ### IsPressed

-Calling `getPressed()` will return the internal button state, where 'true' is pressed and 'false' is released.
+Calling `isPressed()` will return the internal button state, where 'true' is pressed and 'false' is released.

 ### GetButton